Bra size: Manufacturer design standards

 There are several sizing systems in different countries.

-Cup size is determined by one of two methods: in the US and UK, increasing cup size every inch method; and in all other systems by increasing cup size for every two centimeters.
-Since one inch equals 2.54 centimeters, there is considerable discrepancy between the systems, which becomes more exaggerated as cup sizes increase.
+Cup size is determined by one of two methods: in the US and UK, it increases by one cup size for every inch, while in all other systems, it increases by one cup size for every two centimetres.
+Since one inch equals 2.54 centimetres, there is a 21.6% discrepancy between the systems, which becomes more pronounced as cup sizes increase.
+Also important are the different starting points for the lettering system ("A" can refer to different ranges of upper-underbust differences) and irregularities in higher letters (e.g. DD vs. E).

 Many bras are only available in 36 sizes.